mitchellvitez/pianoreps/README.md

 Super-simple API for tracking piano exercises, using Servant and ~sqlite-simple~ Persistent

+## Writeups

+I've written a couple blog posts involving this code.

-Wrote a quick [blog post](https://vitez.me/light-db-api) about putting together the sqlite-simple version of this.
+- [Building a nicely-typed lightweight database-backed API with Haskell, Servant, and Sqlite ](https://vitez.me/light-db-api) (a mouthful!) is about putting together the sqlite-simple version of this.
 You can see that code in `BlogPost.hs`
+- [Using Persistent with Servant](https://vitez.me/persistent-servant) is about supporting Persistent instead of sqlite-simple, and demonstrates a bit of monad transformer madness.
+That code is currently in `Main`.

 ## Usage